Partial Nuclear Test Ban Treaty: Violations and accidents

 Early compliance with the PTBT was believed to be good, but there have been a number of accidental releases of nuclear debris into the atmosphere by parties to the treaty.
 Additionally, "venting" of underground tests by the US and the Soviet Union also continued to release radioactive debris into the atmosphere.
 Fully contained underground tests were not wholly "clean" either.
 Underground testing reduced the risk caused by radionuclides with short half-lives, such as iodine-131, and is generally safer than other forms of testing.
 However, underground testing may also cause long-lived radionuclides, including caesium-135, iodine-129, and plutonium, to seep into the ground.

 A notable atmospheric release of radioactive gas followed the Soviet Chagan test of 15 January 1965 in present-day Kazakhstan.
 Roughly 20% of the radioactive debris produced by the 140-kiloton detonation was released into the atmosphere, with some fallout occurring over Japan.
 The US complained to Moscow, but no subsequent action was taken.
 On 25 April 1966, the Pin Stripe underground test in Nevada (part of Operation Flintlock) experienced a venting malfunction and produced a radioactive plume headed towards the Midwestern United States; the AEC determined that the test did not threaten human health.

 Another accidental release occurred following the Baneberry shot at the Nevada Test Site on 18 December 1970 (part of Operation Emery).
-The 10-kiloton underground detonation produced a fissure in the ground, which allowed radioactive gas to escape into the atmosphere.
+The 10-kiloton underground detonation created a fissure in the ground, allowing radioactive gas to escape into the atmosphere.
 Radioactive material released by the fissure reached an altitude of 10,000 ft and exposed 86 workers to radiation but none at excessive levels.
 The incident has since been described as one of the "world's worst nuclear disasters."